 Jo Boaler, a Math educator and professor at Stanford University, in her book “The Elephant in the Classroom”, talks about these two mindsets and how they play a crucial role in the development of a child, and specifically in the learning of Mathematics.
 She talks of how the brain grows every time a mistake is made, and that teachers and parents should encourage children to make mistakes.
 A day where a child gets all their work correct is an opportunity lost to learn.
 Getting something right obviously makes a child feel good, but that is not the most productive learning environment she says.
 It is also important for the children to know that it is productive to struggle and make mistakes, and be comfortable about them.

-The Math and Coding experts at Cuemath firmly believe in this and design tailor-made courses to ensure that each child reaches his true potential.
-Cuemath conducts Live Online Math classes and Coding classes.
-Teachers at Cuemath allow students in the online Math and coding classes to explore problems on their own, and provide the right cues at the right times to allow for some struggle, mistakes and to eventually discover the answers and reach their very own Aha! moment.
+The Math experts at Cuemath firmly believe in this and design tailor-made courses to ensure that each child reaches his true potential.
+Cuemath conducts Live Online Math classes.
+Teachers at Cuemath allow students in Online Classes to explore problems on their own, and provide the right cues at the right times to allow for some struggle, mistakes and to eventually discover the answers and reach their very own Aha! moment.
 Students feel more confident and comfortable in a 1:1 setting to make mistakes without the fear of being judged or laughed at, and once this attitude becomes second nature to them, it will percolate in school too, developing an inherent growth mindset in them.

 -By Kshama Chakravarthy

 Kshama heads the teacher curriculum team at Cuemath.
 She has a masters degree in Mathematics and Education- two of her major passions.
 She has been in the field of Math education for over 11 years now and has donned many hats, from designing and developing curriculum to teaching students to training teachers.
 She enjoys being in the midst of nature in her free time and tries to adopt an eco-friendly lifestyle.